penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 }
 ```

-This prevents temporary API errors from spamming unsupported item events.

----
+This script catches any errors (network failure, bad JSON, missing .value, etc.):
+Logs the error at severity level 2 (Warning) into the Zabbix server log.
+It returns a numeric 0 instead of throwing errors, so the item remains
+supported.

 ### 4. Caching between executions

-Script items are stateless by default, but you can cache results using **trapper items** or **dependent items**.
+Script items don’t keep memory between runs, but you can reuse data efficiently
-Pattern example:

-1. A Script item fetches heavy data every 10 minutes and sends it via `zabbix_sender`.
-2. Dependent items extract specific fields via preprocessing.

-This offloads work and avoids repetitive API calls.

----
+by combining one master Script or trapper item that stores the full JSON response
+with several dependent items that extract individual fields.
+This isn't true caching
+inside JavaScript.
+It's data reuse via Zabbix history, avoiding repeated API calls.

 ### 5. Parallelization and performance considerations